johannstark-lt/Demo1-AutoML/README.md

-# Auto ML Entities extraction - Demo 1
+# Auto ML Entities extraction - Demo 1 :computer:

 This project is about data extraction from Gmail using its API and then create a JSON Lines file as a dataset for AutoML to be trained.